spacelift-io/user-documentation/docs/concepts/blueprint/README.md

     # Note that this is just the name of the repository, not the full URL
     repository: my-repository
     provider: GITHUB # Possible values: GITHUB, GITLAB, BITBUCKET_DATACENTER, BITBUCKET_CLOUD, GITHUB_ENTERPRISE, AZURE_DEVOPS
+    id: "github-for-my-org" # Optional, only needed if you want to use a Space-level VCS integration.
+Use the "Copy ID" button to get the ID.
   vendor:
     terraform:
       manage_state: ${{ inputs.manage_state }}